Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Additional Experimental Results on Discriminator-guided Langevin Sampling

-{\it {\bfseries Details on the experiment present in Section~\ref{Sec:DiscInfusion} of the Main Manuscript}}: Figure~\ref{Fig_DiscDiffusion} presented the images, considering the Langevin sampler with \(\alpha_t = \alpha_0 = 10\) with \(\z_t = 0\).
+{\it {\bfseries Details on the experiment presented in Section~\ref{Sec:DiscInfusion} of the Main Manuscript}}: Figure~\ref{Fig_DiscDiffusion} presents the images, considering the Langevin sampler with \(\alpha_t = \alpha_0 = 10\) with \(\z_t = 0\).
 Across all three datasets, we observe that the models converge to nearly realists samples in about \(t = 500\) iterations, while subsequent iterations serve to {\it denoise} the images.
-Animations pertaining to these iterations are provided as part of the supplementary material.
+Animations pertaining to these iterations are provided as part of the Supplementary Material.

+{\it {\bfseries Experiments with the EDM Sampler}}: Since the proposed approach suggests the interoperability of the score and the discriminator-kernel gradient in Langevin flow, we also consider discriminator-guided Langevin sampling on the CIFAR-10 and ImageNet-64 datasets, considering EDMs as the baseline~\citep{EDM22}.
+In both the scenarios, we also replace the sampler in discriminator-guided Langevin diffusion with the one used for the baseline considered by~\citet{EDM22}.
+We replace the score with the gradient of the polyharmonic kernel discriminator, with a constant coefficient, and ignore the exploratory noise term in our approaches.
+Images generated by the proposed method, with side-by-side comparisons with the baseline EDM are provided in Figures~\ref{Fig_EDMC10}-\ref{Fig_EDMImageNet}).
+For CIFAR-10, we consider the second-order Heun sampler with 128 sampler steps in the baseline, while the proposed approach converges in 40 steps.
+For ImageNet-64, the baseline EDM sampler took 255 steps, while discriminator-guided Langevin diffusion took 80 steps to converge.

+{\it {\bfseries Images for experiments presented in Section~\ref{Sec:LDM} of the Main Manuscript}}: Figures~\ref{Fig_CelebA_Full} and~\ref{Fig_FFHQ_Full} provide additional comparisons between the baseline and proposed LDM variants on the CelebA-HQ and FFHQ datasets, respectively.
+We also present images from CIFAR-10 in Figure~\ref{Fig_DPMC10}, when sampled using the DPM+DG$^*$ sampler.